Mainland China, excluding Hubei, reports lowest new daily infections

-BEIJING (Reuters) - Mainland China — excluding Hubei province where the new coronavirus outbreak originated in the country — reported just four new cases of infection on Friday, the lowest since the national health authority started compiling nationwide data in January.
+BEIJING (Reuters) - Mainland China - excluding Hubei province where the new coronavirus outbreak originated - reported four new cases of infection on Friday, the lowest since the national health authority started compiling nationwide data in January.

 The central province of Hubei reported 423 new confirmed cases on Friday, the National Health Commission said on Saturday, up from 318 a day earlier.